w3f/Grants-Program/applications/Meta_Defender.md

 Meta Defender is the first-place winner of Acala Hackathon: https://twitter.com/AcalaNetwork/status/1527290444379394049?s=20&t=u60vX2VZTWvSoZ1x62Y-sA

 Meta Defender is also in the 2022 cohort of Web3.0 Bootcamp supported by Web3 Foundation, Parity and Wanxiang Blockchain Labs.

+Since we have participated in a few activities in the Polkadot Ecosystem and have a profound understanding of the eco, we have been advised that we could apply for the grants program and grow with Polkadot.